EasyCodingTutorial/watchEcomm/README.md

 4. Create a `.env` file in the root directory of the project.
 5. Copy and paste the following configuration into your `.env` file:

+## Configuration
+ After installing the dependencies, you will need to configure environment variables to connect the app with NextAuth, MongoDB, and UploadThing.
+ 1. Create a ```.env``` file in the root of your project directory.
+ 2. Add the following configuration:
 ```env
 # .env